-The Audit Committee of the Board of Directors has recommended to the Board, and the Board has approved, the appointment of EY to audit Ashland's Consolidated Financial Statements and Internal Controls Over Financial Reporting for fiscal 2022, subject to ratification by the stockholders at the Annual Meeting.
+The Audit Committee of the Board of Directors has recommended to the Board, and the Board has approved, the appointment of EY to audit Ashland's Consolidated Financial Statements and Internal Controls Over Financial Reporting for fiscal 2023, subject to ratification by the stockholders at the Annual Meeting.
 The Audit Committee believes that the continued retention of EY to serve as Ashland's independent registered public accounting firm is in the best interests of Ashland and its stockholders.
-In making such determination, the Audit Committee considers, among other things, an evaluation of EY's performance, qualifications, independence, tenure, and appropriateness of fees, as well as the potential impact of changing auditors.
+In making such a determination, the Audit Committee considers, among other things, an evaluation of EY's performance, qualifications, independence, tenure, and appropriateness of fees, as well as the potential impact of changing auditors.

-Fees (including out-of-pocket costs) paid to EY for fiscal years 2021 and 2020 totaled \$7,126,000 and \$6,285,000, respectively.
-The following table presents fees for professional services rendered by EY for fiscal years 2021 and 2020.
+Fees (including out-of-pocket costs) paid to EY for fiscal years 2022 and 2021 totaled \$5,977,000 and \$7,126,000, respectively.
+The following table presents fees for professional services rendered by EY for fiscal years 2022 and 2021.